gonzalezai/geos597---portfolio/README.md

 This repository contains three R codes as part of my portfolio for GEOS597 Dendrochronology Methods Workshop.

+Research goals:

+- Explore detrending methods on P. hartwegii chronology.

+- Build residual and standard chronology.

+- Investigate climate signal in the chronology .

 Scripts descriptions:

 01_Exploring-Detrending.R: Throughout this script I explored the different detrending methods and applied them to Pinus hartwegii data.